zackwhalen1/securasphere/backend/README_UNIFIED.txt

 cd backend
 pip install -r requirements.txt

-2. Train Phishing Detection Model
-If you want phishing detection to work: python train_model.py

-Running the Server

-Option 1: Simple Start
-python unified_app.py
+You may also need to run:
+npm install

-Option 2: Startup Script with Checks (Recommended) python start_backend.py
+2. Startup Script with Checks (Recommended) python python.app

 The startup script will:
 - Check Python version